-Florida PIP law is a fluid and rapidly evolving area that has seen a number of revisions in recent years.
-In the past year, we have posted many articles regarding current trends and topics in Florida’s ever changing no-fault laws.
+Florida PIP law is a fluid and rapidly evolving area that has seen several revisions in recent years.
+In the past year, we have posted many articles regarding current trends and topics in Florida’s ever-changing no-fault laws.
 Our goal is to educate medical providers on the issues so they are better able to formulate intra-office policies to deal with new changes in the law and for us to become a resource of information.

-First and foremost, medical providers should know that our fees NEVER come out of PIP benefits owed to you.
-For cases that settle pursuant to the pre-suit demand letter, our fees are simply the statutory 10% penalty (limited to $250.00) and postage.
+First and foremost, medical providers should know that our fees never come out of PIP benefits owed to you.
+For cases that settle pursuant to the pre-PIP lawsuit demand letter, our fees are simply the statutory 10% penalty (limited to $250.00) and postage.
 For example, if $800.00 in PIP benefits are recovered, the settlement is as follows:

-In cases that settle per a lawsuit, our fees are paid directly to us by the insurance company per Fla.
+In cases that settle per a PIP lawsuit, our fees are paid directly to us by the insurance company per Fla.
 Stat.
 627.428.
-In the same example above, the medical provider would still receive $800.00 in benefits plus interest, and we receive our attorney’s fees separate and apart from benefits; (we do not take a portion of the client’s recovery).
-Insurance companies have an incentive to settle cases on demand, to avoid exposure on attorney’s fees; that is why over half of our cases will settle within the 30 days from the time the demand letter is sent.
+In the same example above, the medical provider would still receive $800.00 in benefits plus interest, and we receive our PIP attorney’s fees separately and apart from benefits.
+We do not take a portion of the client’s recovery.
+Insurance companies have an incentive to settle cases on demand, to avoid exposure to PIP attorney’s fees.
+That is why over half of our cases will settle within 30 days from the time the demand letter is sent.

-Medical providers and billing manager should be mindful of when claims are past-due.
+Medical providers and billing managers should be mindful of when claims are past-due.
 EOBs/EORs are sometimes not sent and a claim could go unpaid for months and years without explanation.
-Once 30-35 days has passed, if no payment is received and there are no EOBs/EORs explaining the nonpayment, the claim is ripe for demand.
-To sum it up – Look for denials reflected on the EOB/EOR, look for down codes, look for reductions below what is normally expected, look for IME suspensions, and look for past-due payments.
+Once 30-35 days have passed, if no payment is received and there are no EOBs/EORs explaining the nonpayment, the claim is ripe for demand.
+To sum it up, look for denials reflected on the EOB/EOR, down codes, reductions below what is normally expected, IME suspensions, and past-due payments.

 Frequently Asked Florida PIP Questions